 We're here to save you hours of researching and clicking around the web to find the best curved gaming monitor for you.
 While you're mulling over your decision, you might also want to check out our guides to the best gaming monitor or the best 4K monitor for more expert hardware recommendations.

-The best curved gaming monitors to buy today
+The best curved gaming monitors to buy today in 2023

 Even in a field as strong as this one is, the MSI Optix MPG341CQR stands out, and for plenty of different reasons: it's stylish to look at, it's well put together, it produces a fantastic picture, it has a subtle but effective lighting system, it's reasonably priced, it gives you plenty of connectivity options, and more besides.
 You can't really go wrong with the MSI Optix MPG341CQR, and we think it's the best curved gaming monitor for most people.